 It has ensured that its stakeholders get the quality service that they deserve, with the hopes of guiding them to the path they are destined to take.

-It is this tradition of excellence, this legacy that has allowed the institution to withstand the trials of time – this is the ideal that the Office of Alumni and Public Affairs is sharing to those within the school and especially to those outside.
+It is this tradition of excellence, this legacy that has allowed the institution to withstand the trials of time – this is the ideal that the Alumni and Public Relations Department is sharing to those within the school and especially to those outside.

 It is our duty to preach out the message that Colegio de San Juan de Letran is more than the name, more than the elaborate descriptions – Letran is a school that is excellent both in perception and in fact.